-How do you get rid of gnats or fruit flies indoors?
+How do I get rid of fruit flies, and gnats.

 This depends on the source of the gnats.
 If the gnats are coming from plants, it is a sign of overwatering.
 If they are not actually gnats but fruit flies, they are coming from a food source.
 Make sure employees are keeping any food kept at their workspaces sealed, the trash emptied and and any kitchen area clean.
 They should disappear once their food source is gone.

 To get rid of gnats that are flying around the house don't leave fruits that have been have half-eaten around, or peels any where in your house.
 Try not having a messy house and food in places that aren't refrigerators or cabinets.
 Try also sealing food such as fuits and veggies in sealed bags so nats don't come for it. :) :) :) *If you don't know if they are gnats or fruit flies, put out a small dish of wine.
 Gnats are attracted to it.. so are fruit flies.
 They will drown in it.
 After you kill all you can.
 Give your house a good once over and clean really well.
 Good luck!

 You can get rid of sand gnats by treating the area with product such as permethin.
 An exterminator can also help to rid sand gnats with proper treatment.

 Generally moisture is the key to all small flies.
 Find the source where they breed and dry it out.
 The flies will follow.

 Equal parts orange juice and Cloudy Amonia in bottle with small holes hang the bottle in the tree from first budding.

 They are most likely fruit flies, not gnats.
 Well, the most common reason for fruit fly invasion is because leftover vegetables or fruit are being left untouched.
 Those flies like to crawl all over the fruit.To get rid of them, clean the whole cage thoroughly and replace all food and bedding.
 If you don't you might find some maggots in your cage!